helq/the-little-cppler-book/07-content-block-1.4.md

 Writing code is often annoying because you can get errors that you didn't expect.
 The following code supposedly should print on the screen the numbers from 10 to 1, top-bottom.
+But it doesn't!
 What is wrong with the code?

 ~~~cpp
 int i = 10;